cubee-cb/linux-vr-compat/README.md

     - Keep Talking and Nobody Explodes
     - The Forest
     - REZ: Infinite
-    - Legend of Dungeon (apparently that has a VR mode)
     - Blind
     - Project Cars 2
 - Wishlisted: